Teriks/libasm_io/library-documentation.md

 ## cextern

-macro helper for externing functions compiled in C.  It may or may not add a leading underscore to the label being externed, and then define the label name as being equal to the resulting value.
+Macro helper for externing functions compiled in C.  It may or may not add a leading underscore to the label being externed, and then define the label name as being equal to the resulting value.

 example: